- Steve Jungbluth

-Assistant coach Steve Jungbluth enters his third season with the Orange and Blue after helping lead UF’s sprinters to several notable marks, including Sarah Bateman’s school-record 21.89 in the women’s 50-yard freestyle.
+Assistant coach Steve Jungbluth enters his fourth season with the Orange and Blue after helping lead UF’s sprinters to several notable marks, including Sarah Bateman’s school-record 21.89 in the women’s 50-yard freestyle.
 Additionally, Jungbluth was instrumental in helping Brett Fraser capture the 2011 NCAA title in the 200 free, while coaching Conor Dwyer to coming within .01 of the American record in the same event at the 2011 SEC Championships.

 Before his time in Gainesville, Jungbluth spent seven seasons directing Colgate to the top of the Patriot League.
 His women's squads won the league title in two of his last three seasons in Hamilton, N.Y, while every swimmer he recruited into the program achieved at least one personal-best time during the course of their careers.
 Jungbluth will work primarily with the sprint crew and breaststrokers, but will coach other areas as well.